 Apply online to the 23 CSU Campuses

-CSU Mentor assists students in exploring, planning and applying to the Colleges in the California State University system.
+The Cal State Apply website assists students in exploring, planning and applying to the Colleges in the California State University system

 - Log-in with your User ID and password and enter “Course Manager”